OceanOutcomes/ocean-outcomes/news/_posts/2018-1-30-tuna-management-workshop-senegal.md

 ####To date over 240 tuna fishery managers and other experts have had training on the precautionary approach through the workshop series, which is part of the <a href="http://www.fao.org/in-action/commonoceans/projects/tuna-biodiversity/en/" target="_blank">Common Oceans ABNJ Tuna Project</a>.

->**"A level playing field of understanding is essential for fisheries managers to meaningfully engage in discussions on science-based sustainable fishery management" says Ocean Outcomes' Daniel Suddaby, who helped develop the content and logistics of workshop series.
+>**"A level playing field of understanding is essential for fisheries managers to meaningfully engage in discussions on science-based sustainable fishery management" says Ocean Outcomes' Daniel Suddaby, who helped develop the content and logistics of the workshop series.
 "Providing fisheries managers with the resources and tools to promote sustainable fisheries management through these workshops is paramount to the long term viability of tuna stocks."**

 The Common Oceans ABNJ Tuna Project, funded by the <a href="https://www.thegef.org/" target="_blank">Global Environment Facility (GEF)</a> and implemented by the <a href="http://www.fao.org/home/en/" target="_blank">UN-FAO</a>, harnesses the efforts of a large and diverse array of partners.
 Including the five tuna RFMOs, governments, intergovernmental organizations, non-governmental organizations and private sector, the project works to achieve responsible, efficient and sustainable tuna production and biodiversity conservation in the ABNJ.